 Eicosapentaenoic and docosahexaenoic acids-rich fish oil supplementation attenuates strength loss and limited joint range of motion after eccentric contractions: a randomized, double-blind, placebo-controlled, parallel-group trial

-Two articles on PainSci cite Tsuchiya 2016: 1.
+Two pages on PainSci cite Tsuchiya 2016: 1.
 A Deep Dive into Delayed-Onset Muscle Soreness 2.
 Vitamins, Minerals & Supplements for Pain & Healing

 PainSci notes on Tsuchiya 2016: